Best Socket Sets For Your Home Workshop

 AmazonBasics limited 1-year warranty

 This sturdy and serious AmazonBasics Mechanic Socket Tool Kit Set is perfect for home or auto repairs.
-It has a wide range of popularly used sockets, hex keys, and screwdriver bits, with sizes in both SAE and Metric, for your convenience.
+It has a wide range of popularly used sockets, hex keys, and screwdriver sets, with sizes in both SAE and Metric, for your convenience.
 Its storage case has a useful carrying handle, allowing you to take it on the road and use it for a range of tasks when home.
 The chrome-vanadium steel forged body of each tool provides maximum strength and torque, while it is resistant to corrosion due to its polished-chrome.
 Its two-piece 1/4-inch and 3/8-inch pear-head ratchet means it is handy in narrow corners; it has a quick-release switch for maximum focus and control, and the ability to work both ways, ie. in reverse.
 The one year warranty gives you extra peace of mind.

 Corrosion-resistant polished-chrome finish